-When you are considering Florida as your next vacation destination, why not visit some of the national parks and other things to see what the state has to offer!
-So let's begin by checking out these great National Parks in Florida!
+When you are considering Florida as your next vacation destination, why not visit one of the national parks in Florida or even perhaps one of the epic Florida State Parks!

-Florida National Parks include some of our favorite parks to visit as often as we can.
-Everglades National Park is one of the best parks for bird watching and photography.
+Florida National Parks include some of our favorite parks to visit.
+Everglades National Park is hands down one of the best parks for bird watching and photography.

 A trip to Dry Tortugas National Park is a day you will never forget!
 From the gorgeous water to the amazing variety of birds and things to see and do.